itsJensin/Malachite-Tracker-Cases-For-Mochi/README.md

 ## -~ Printing The Casing ~-

-1. Firstly, go to the releases tab on this page and download the
+1. Firstly, go to the releases tab on this page and download all of the files in the latest release.

 ## -~ Assembly ~-